 Unintended Claims Consequences:

-- Unnecessary Administrative Costs:
+Unnecessary Administrative Costs:

-- If your company takes an ad hoc approach to policy and forms creation and maintenance, your company’s systems costs, training costs, and other administrative costs may be driven, in part, by unnecessary variance between state products solely as the result of different drafting approaches taken by different drafters.
+As we know, policy contracts and forms differ from state to state as the result of state law variations.
+But can you say confidently that state law variations make up the sole reason for the differences between your state products?
+If your company takes an ad hoc approach to policy and forms creation and maintenance, your company’s systems costs, training costs, and other administrative costs may be driven, in part, by unnecessary variance between state products solely as the result of different drafting approaches taken by different drafters.

 Lost or Delayed Revenue from Missing Product Rollout Target Dates:

 Poorly-drafted, noncompliant policy contracts and forms will inevitably be disapproved upon submission.
 This puts the timing of your product rollouts squarely in the hands of state regulators who are notoriously slow in resolving the inevitable back-and-forth communications that follow disapproval.
 Your choice is simple: Get it right the first time or forego the revenue from missing your product rollout target dates.

 If these are points of concern for your organization, discuss your next product revision/ product rollout project with The Lawson Firm.
 Scott Lawson has decades of experience drafting up-to-date, compliant, insurance policy contracts and forms in ways that minimize your exposure to unintended claims consequences, reduce unnecessary administrative costs, and ensure a quick and smooth approval process.